tofuse/devart-template/project_posts/2014-03-28-Exhibition.md

 ##Interactive Visualisation

 The visualisation allows the visitor to navigate thourgh the whole human genome using the google maps user interface. on the map a number of visually interesting formations are indicated using google maps markers.
-Users canthe pan and zoom the map.
+Users can pan and zoom the map.
-The installation consists of a high quality, large touch screen mounted in a declined, table-like position and a computer running a browser in fullscreen mode.
-The map imagery is hosted on a google server.
+The installation consists of a high quality, large touch screen mounted in a angular, table-like position and a computer running a browser in fullscreen mode.
+The map imagery is hosted on a google server, accessed by the computer in the exhibition over the web.

 The installation might be made accessible to the public through the internet as well.
 Additionally a user interface could be provided to allow the public to add markers for interesting formations.
 This would require a moderation of the user generated content.

 this is a link to a prototype of the visualisation in google maps: http://www.to-fuse.ch/dna_map/

-pictures of X and Y chromosome side by side:
+pictures of X and Y chromosome side by side (6.7x1.6m & 1.6x1.7m)
 !["first run in google maps"](../project_images/xy.png "first run in google maps")